 Volunteering Solutions is an established name for volunteering placements abroad.
 We ensure that all our accommodation and living standards match the requirements and comfort levels of our volunteers.

 Volunteers would be picked up from the Mariscal Sucre International Airport by the VolSol staff or the in-country coordinator.
-Volunteers who are already present in Quito would be picked up from their locations.
-Inform your coordinator about your plans beforehand.
+Volunteers who are already present in Quito can arrive directly at the volunteer house.

 Our local staff will provide a comprehensive orientation session for the volunteers.
-The orientation would cover information about your project, routes, and buses or public transport that you can take to reach your project site.
-You would come to know about the culture and practices of Quito, food habits, currency and more.
-On the first day of the project, our volunteer coordinator will accompany the volunteer to his/her project and show them how to use public transport to and from the project.
-On-site, the coordinator will introduce the volunteer to the project and the local project staff and help with basic induction.
+The orientation would cover information about your project and other essential info.
+On-site, the program staff will introduce the volunteer to the project and the local project staff and help with basic induction.